sndean/k-project-euler/README.md

 ## A short about and set up

-Solutions **and explanations** to the first 100 Project Euler problems in K (primarily the K6 dialect, but also Kona (a K3/K4 dialect),  as well as K4 and Q).
+Solutions **and explanations** to the first 100 Project Euler problems in K (the K6 dialect, Kona (a K3/K4 dialect), as well as K4 and Q).

 If you can do this, you're set up for using K6: